 - delta-aminolevulinate dehydratase deficiency

 - No subdivisions found.

-ALAD porphyria is an extremely rare genetic metabolic disease characterized by almost complete deficiency of the enzyme delta-aminolevulinic acid dehydratase.
-Deficiency of this enzyme leads to the accumulation of the porphyrin precursor delta-aminolevulinic acid, which can potentially result in a variety of symptoms.
-Specific symptoms can vary greatly from one person to another, but usually affect the neurological and gastrointestinal systems.
+ALAD porphyria is a very rare genetic metabolic disease characterized by almost complete deficiency of the enzyme delta-aminolevulinic acid (ALA) dehydratase.
+Deficiency of this enzyme leads to the accumulation of the porphyrin precursor ALA, which can potentially result in a variety of symptoms.
+Symptoms can vary from one person to another, but usually affect the neurological and gastrointestinal systems.
 This disease is inherited as an autosomal recessive disorder.